prathameshbhangale/360-Customizer-tasks/task5/task5.md

 - **Security**: By avoiding disclosure of which aspect of the login process failed (e.g., whether the username is valid), we reduce the risk of account enumeration attacks.

-- **Facilitating Debugging and Support**: Providing specific error messages helps developers and support teams quickly diagnose and resolve issues within the application.
+- **Easy Debugging**: Providing specific error messages helps developers and support teams quickly diagnose and resolve issues within the application.